wso2/product-ei/product-scenarios/7-connecting-with-packaged-applications/readme.md

-# 7. Connecting with Packaged applications
+# 7. Connecting with Packaged Applications

 ## Business use case narrative